gitaar9/flow-DMAS/README.md

     <code>python3 flow/visualize/visualizer_rllib.py checkpoints/r_velocity/PPO_BottleneckThijsMultiAgentEnv-v0_0_2019-10-24_11-42-2561p4zgee 160</code>
   </li>
   <li>In sumo click the green play button 3 times (we think this has to do with the fact we use 4 cores)</li>
-  <li>When the play button is pressed the 4th time, the simulation will run (for an average of 200 steps)</li>
+  <li>When the play button is pressed the 4th time, the simulation will run</li>
   <li>With the step button next to the play button, you can step through the simulation to get a better view of what the cars are doing.</li>
 </ul>